haltu/eca-auth-data/readme.rst

 group
   The class or group for the user.

 In addition to role data custom attributes can be added at runtime.
-These are installation specific and
+These are installation specific and defined in the database.

 Authentication to the API is based on tokens.
 You should send ``Authorization: Token abcd1234`` header.
 For example::